Notice of Pre-AIA or AIA Status

 a case forming an outer shell and causing air to flow through the case (casing 11);

-a heating unit being housed in the case and configured to heat air flowing through the case (heater core 13); and
+a heater core being housed in the case and configured to heat air flowing through the case (heater core 13); and

-the case integrally including a case upstream portion in which the cooling unit and the heating unit are housed (portion of casing 11 upstream of air-mixing space 20) and a case downstream portion through which air having flowed through the case upstream portion flows (portion of casing 11 downstream of air-mixing space 20),
+the case integrally including a case upstream portion in which the evaporator and the heater core are housed (portion of casing 11 upstream of air-mixing space 20) and a case downstream portion through which air having flowed through the case upstream portion flows (portion of casing 11 downstream of air-mixing space 20),

 the aspirator including an introduction portion (inlet pipe 31b) including an inlet formed at an upstream end of the introduction portion and being configured to introduce air inside the case from the inlet (air-introducing port 32a), the aspirator being disposed at a central portion of the case in a third direction intersecting the first direction and the second direction (central portion of air-conditioner casing 11 as shown in vertical direction on fig. 6, between first and second flow path portions; third direction intersecting first and second directions shown on annotated fig. 6 below), and

-in the introduction portion, the upstream end being connected to the second flow path portion from the first direction (rear wall 32 above aspirator 31 on fig. 6 is connected to upstream side of inlet pipe 31b; as shown on annotated fig. 6 below, first direction oriented from left to right; inlet pipe 31b connected with rear wall 32 from left to right, thus upstream end being connected to the second flow path portion from the first direction)
+in the introduction portion, the upstream end being connected to a downstream end portion of the second flow path portion from the first direction (rear wall 32 above aspirator 31 on fig. 6 is connected to upstream side of inlet pipe 31b; “Though the aspirator 31 is mounted on the rear wall 32 to be exposed to the hot air duct 19 in the second and the third embodiments, it may be mounted on the rear wall 32 at its upper portion to communicating with the air-mixing space 20” [0079], thus aspirator 31 can be connected to a downstream end portion of the second flow path portion; as shown on annotated fig. 6 below, first direction oriented from left to right, and inlet pipe 31b connected with rear wall 32 from left to right, thus upstream end being connected to the second flow path portion from the first direction)

 PNG